 2019 Board of Directors

 Elections are held at the Annual Meeting in February.
-Board members are elected by the active members in attendance and serve 1-year terms.
+Board members are elected by members in attendance and serve 1-year terms.
 There is no limit on the number of terms.
 Open positions may be filled by vote of the board.

 |Vice President||Jim Mullins|